VictorLandry/papers/README.md

 # papers
-a collection of my recent writing
+This is a scholarly paper describing the use of a modified Marascuilo procedure for data mining in R code.